SUI-Components/adevinta-spain-components/components/tool/app/README.md

 ### Get credentials

-If the user has previously authorized and registered biometric login, `getBiometricLoginCredentials` will prompt users to confirm their identity, and if authentication is successful, the credentials object will be returned.
+If the user has previously authorized and registered biometric login, `getCredentials` will prompt users to confirm their identity, and if authentication is successful, the credentials object will be returned.

 ```
-import {getBiometricLoginCredentials} from '@s-ui/sui-tool-app'
+import {biometric} from '@s-ui/sui-tool-app'

-const isAvailable = await getBiometricLoginCredentials({
+const credentials = await biometric.getCredentials({
   domain: 'pro.coches.net',
   reason: 'Log in into the app',
   title: 'Identify with your fingerprint or face',
   subtitle: 'Confirm your identity without having to remember your password',
   description: 'Please use a biometric device to identify yourself',
 })

+console.log(credentials.username, credentials.password)
 ```

 ## Local notifications